 This includes things like eating healthier, exercising regularly, maybe speaking with a therapist, and taking time out to practice self-care before burnout strikes.

 We may also spot a rise in more organised spiritual practices this year, including increased religion, meditation, manifestation, and more.

 Do you often ask yourself - why am I so tired?
 So many people haven't been getting a good night's sleep, during the pandemic or even before!
 But all this time at home has really given us the chance to reassess our days (and nights) to spot where we might be going wrong.

 At this point, many of us understand how vital sleep is for our physical and mental health and wellbeing.
-And we expect the rise in sleep-aid technology and theories to increase and remain at the forefront of wellbeing trends for 2021 and beyond.
+And we expect the rise in sleep-aid technology and theories to increase and remain at the forefront of top wellbeing trends of 2022.

 In case you missed the memo, adults need 7-9 hours of sleep every night.
 This isn't just a chance to rest your eyes and body, but actually enables your brain to complete numerous essential tasks and keeps you feeling healthy, stable, and functional.

 Some of the overnight tasks that are only accomplished during sleep include transporting short-term to long-term memory, processing emotions and the day's events, and rebuilding muscles after exercise to give you the pecks, abs, and biceps you've been working so hard for!